exokitxr/zeo/docs/user-manual.md

 If everything worked, you should be able to start your server now.
 The first run will need to generate some stuff like SSL certificates, signing keys, and a server identity (procedurally generated icons and skyboxes), so it might take a minute.

+#### Start Zeo VR server

+```javascript
+./scripts/start.sh
+```

 Once everything's up and running, you'll get a URL and access token you can use to connect to your server from your browser.

 Note that since you're using a self-signed SSL certificate, your browser will complain that the connection is insecure.
 The fix is to use your own SSL certificate (see below).

-#### Start zeo module

-```javascript
-./scripts/start.sh
-```
+[See here](#command-line) for the command line arguments you can use.

 #### After a while you should see